mfitz/clocktwerk/README.md

 tweet.
 When the last tweet from the file has been posted, Clocktwerk starts again from the first line, thus tweeting infinitely at the specified interval until the process is killed.

-However, Clocktwerk does not persist any state between restarts, so when you restart, tweeting will begin from the first line in tweets.txt
+Clocktwerk persists the index into tweets.txt, so when you restart the application, tweeting will pickup from the location previously reached, rather than starting again from the beginning of the file.

 Tweeting interval
 ===========================